 - » Key resources and services

 Menzies School of Health Research (Menzies) implemented the Good Food Systems Project to help increase the availability, affordability and accessibility of healthy food in remote Aboriginal communities.

-The project aimed to improve the ability of Aboriginal and Torres Strait Islander communities, health professionals and store employees to plan, monitor and take action to improve their food supply and people's access to food.
+The project aimed to improve the ability of Aboriginal communities, health professionals and store employees to plan, monitor and take action to improve their food supply and people's access to food.